nolatunji/Bikesharing-Analysis/README.md

 ## Results

 This chart displays the duration of the average trip and how many bikes are in use during these trips.
-The average trip is usually around 30 minutes with almost no trips lasting longer than 1 hour.
+The average trip is usually around 30 minutes with few, if any trips lasting longer than 1 hour.
 ![Time_users](https://user-images.githubusercontent.com/96552268/172542559-bee302f8-0404-4bcb-a818-dc311d6f71db.png)